AndreaFalanti/popnas/README.md

 - Fix blocks not having addition of the two operations output.
 - Fix skip connections (input index -2) not working as expected.
 - Specular blocks are now excluded from the search space, like in PNAS.
+- Equivalent models (cell with equivalent structure) are now pruned from search, improving pareto front quality.
+Equivalent models could be present multiple times in pareto front before this change, this should improve a bit the diversity of the models trained.
 - Implement saving of best model, so that can be easily trained after POPNAS run for further experiments.
 A script is provided to train the best model.
 - Migrate code to Tensorflow 2.
 - Format code with pep8 and flake, to follow standard python conventions.